juicedata/juicefs/docs/en/clouds/qcloud.md

 $ sudo juicefs mount -d redis://:<your-redis-password>@192.168.5.5:6379/1 /mnt/jfs
 ```

 > **Note**: When mounting the file system, only the Redis database address is required, not the file system name.
-If you mount the filesystem as root, the default cache path is `/var/jfsCache`, if you mount it as a normal user on home directory, the default cache path is `~/.juicefs/cache`.
+The default cache path is `/var/jfsCache`, please make sure the current user has enough read/write permissions.

 Output similar to the following means that the file system was mounted successfully.